moonrepo/schematic/README.md

 In schematic, there are 2 forms of default values:

-- The first is on the [partial config](#partials), is defined with the `#[setting]` attribute, and is the first layer of the configuration to be merged.
+- The first is on the [partial configuration](#partials), is defined with the `#[setting]` attribute, and is the first layer of the configuration to be merged.
-- The second is on the [final config](#configuration) itself, and uses `Default` to generate the final value if none was provided.
+- The second is on the [final configuration](#configuration) itself, and uses `Default` to generate the final value if none was provided.
 This acts more like a fallback.

 This section will talk about the `#[setting]` attribute, and the supported `default`, `default_str`, and `default_fn` attribute fields.